Lead generation is an indispensable part of business.

 You can also repurpose content you’ve already published on your blog.

-I’ve done this before, and it works exceptionally well.
+We’ve done this before, and it works exceptionally well.

 Here’s some crucial advice for publishing content on LinkedIn: